coozywana/StaticDelivr/FAQ.md

 ## Why do anonymous gist URLs return 403 errors?

-RawGit doesn't serve anonymous gists because they're frequently used for illegal or abusive content.
+StaticDelivr doesn't serve anonymous gists because they're frequently used for illegal or abusive content.
 Sorry.

 ## I moved a file in my repo and now old RawGit URLs are broken.
 Is there any way to redirect to the new file?